mcdobr01/ECommerce_with_Kafka_and_MongoDB/README.md

    - If at any point here the count of orders created does not match the count of orders fulfilled, processing ends with an appropriate log message
    - Otherwise, a new **_ordercreated_** event is dropped to that topic
    - Once 10,000 orders have been processed, the app will log this, along with the start, end and elapsed times for the process.
+   - At this point processing will end normally

 A similar project is here: https://github.com/mcdobr01/ECommerce_with_Kafka_and_PostgreSQL